• Skip to primary navigation

 person stirring shrimp shells and simmering stock

-1. Over medium high heat, heat up the oil in a large Dutch oven and cooked the shrimp shells, onions, celery, and carrots for 5 minutes then add the garlic and cook for a minute.
+1. Over medium high heat, heat up the oil in a large Dutch oven and cook the shrimp shells, onions, celery, and carrots for 5 minutes, then add the garlic and cook for a minute.
+Reduce the heat to medium, and cook for another 10 minutes then deglaze the pan with some white wine by scraping the brown bits off with a wooden turner. (image 1)

 2. Next, pour in the water and add the fresh and dried spices.
-Bring to a boil, then simmer for an hour.
+Bring to a boil, then simmer for an hour. (image 2)

 person removing shells from the stock